CoderDojoDC/scriptcraft/activities1.md

      <pre>/js arrows.lava(self)</pre>
 to give yourself arrows that create a block of lava wherever they hit.

 11. To practice this again, create another case for fire arrows.
-Just add 'Fire' to the array of arrow types, and add an 8th case to the switch, changing the third line of the case to:
+Make this case 7.
+Just add 'Fire' to the array of arrow types, and add an 7th case to the switch, changing the third line of the case to:
     <pre>d.box(51)</pre>
 In fact, you can make arrows that create any placeable block by putting the number of the block in this statement.